adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Prototype_Progress_Report.md

     * The non-encrypted, non-secured testbed is complete
     * The standard security testbed is complete
   * _Developed custom docker servers_
-    * To implement custon DSCs in the system, Python-based docker servers were created
+    * To implement customer DSCs in the system, Python-based docker servers were created
     * A sockets version is complete and working
     * A requests version is under development
   * _Decentralized control listings_